 There are many ways to cope with the stress and fear associated with cancer.
 With education and supportive care, you will be able to deal with the diagnosis and treatment of your cancer.
-If the following tips don't work and if you still feel you are having trouble coping, talk to your doctor.
-You may need more extensive counseling.
+Here are some tips that may help, but it is also important to talk to a member of your cancer care team about how you are feeling.

 When you are facing cancer, stress can build up and affect how you feel about life.
 Prolonged stress can lead to frustration, anger, hopelessness, and at times, depression.
 The person with cancer is not the only one affected.
 Family members also are influenced by the ongoing health changes of a loved one with cancer.

 The most important step you can take is to seek help as soon as you feel less able to cope with cancer.
 Taking action early will enable you to understand and deal with the many effects of your illness.
 Learning to manage stress will help you maintain a positive physical, emotional, and spiritual outlook.

 - Accept that there are events you cannot control.